geekyclarkey/homeassistant/howto_guides/shelly_energy_monitoring/README.md

 title: Home Energy Monitering
 type: entities
 ```
-If you chaged and names in your config you will need to edit this example to acomidate.
+If you changed and names in your config you will need to edit this example to accommodate.